MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/networking-options.md

 ### Azure Virtual Datacenter

-In addition using one of these architecture patterns, if your enterprise IT group manages large cloud environments, consider consulting the [Azure Virtual Datacenter guidance](../../reference/vdc.md) when you design your Azure-based cloud infrastructure.
-Azure Virtual Datacenter provides a combined approach to networking, security, management, and infrastructure if your organization meets the following criteria:
+In addition using one of these architecture patterns, if your enterprise IT group manages large cloud environments, consider consulting the [CAF Northstar](../../getting-started/northstar/index.md).
+When you design your Azure-based cloud infrastructure.
+CAF NorthStar provides a combined approach to networking, security, management, and infrastructure if you have a mid-term objective (within 24 months) to **host more than 1,000 assets (apps, infra, or data assets) in the cloud**.

-- Your enterprise is subject to regulatory compliance that requires centralized monitoring and audit capabilities.
+For organizations that meet the following criteria, you may also want to start with the [CAF Northstar](../../getting-started/northstar/index.md):

-- Your cloud estate will consist of more than 10,000 IaaS VMs or an equivalent scale of PaaS services.
+- Your enterprise is subject to regulatory compliance requirements that require centralized monitoring and audit capabilities.
-- You need to enable agile deployment capabilities for workloads to support developer and operations teams while maintaining common policy and governance compliance and central IT control over core services.
+- You need to maintain common policy and governance compliance and central IT control over core services.
-- Your industry depends on a complex platform that requires deep domain expertise (for example, finance, oil and gas, or manufacturing).
+- Your industry depends on a complex platform which requires complex controls and deep domain expertise to govern the platform.
+This is most common in large enterprises within finance, oil and gas, or manufacturing.
-- Your existing IT governance policies require tighter parity with existing features, even during early-stage adoption.
+- Your existing IT governance policies require tighter parity with existing features, even during early stage adoption.

 ## Follow Azure networking best practices